 The O-1 nonimmigrant visa is for aliens of extraordinary ability who are coming to the U.S. to work in their field of expertise.
 To obtain an O-1 visa, you must have an offer of employment from a U.S. employer and prove that you are extraordinary in your field.

 To prove you are extraordinary, you must meet three of six prongs.
 These include earning a high salary (remuneration), making original contributions to your field, receiving achievements/awards, and performance in a lead/starring/critical role in your field.

 The U.S. employer files an I-129 petition on your behalf, which also must include a letter from your industry's labor union stating that the union has no objection to your proposed U.S. employment.

 The E-1 nonimmigrant visa allows nationals of certain countries to come to the U.S. in order to carry on trade activities.
 You can obtain the E-1 visa as a treaty trader or a treaty investor.
 You must be a national of a country that maintains a trade treaty with the U.S., and you must establish that you are coming to the U.S. pursuant to that treaty to carry on substantial trade.

 Also, if you want to come as a Treaty Investor, you have to invest a substantial amount of money in a U.S. business, and prove that you are coming to the U.S. to develop that investment.
 Typically, you apply for an E-1 visa at the U.S. consulate in your home country, and you do not file any documents with USCIS.

 The TN visa was created by NAFTA (the North American Free Trade Agreement), and continued by the U.S. Mexico Canada Agreement.
-The TN visa allows only Canadian and Mexican citizens to come to the U.S. to work for a U.S. employer.
+The TN visa allows only Canadian and Mexican citizens to come to the U.S. to work for a U.S. employer for three-year increments.